To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The International Committee of the Red Cross (ICRC) did confirm there was firing in the area, and that it had been unable to evacuate the wounded from the makeshift Mullivaikal hospital.
-It did not comment on who was responsible.

 It said it could not operate a mercy mission to ferry out the wounded from the small sliver of coastal land still in the hands of the Tamil Tigers on Tuesday because of continuing fighting.